Valley Forge Commemoration Stone – Battle of the Brandywine

 Mrs. Suffren also tells an interesting tale of the naming of Daylesford Staiton, which centers around one Warren Hastings, an Englishman born in 1732, who 18 years later went to India, where he took employment in the famous East India Company.
 In recognition of his efficiency he was appointed Governor General of British India in 1774.
 His rule, while severe, was a just one, which however, brought impeachment proceedings against him by Edmund Burke.

 He returned to England, where his trial dragged out until 1795, when he was cleared of all accusations. however, he had spent all his fortune in his defense and in consequence was penniless.
 With an annuity for life from the East India Company, in addition to a large load, he bought an English estate which he named “Daylesford”.
 One of his interested friends in the United States was Richard Graham, who had bought a large tract of ground near the present station of Daylesford.
-When the railrad sought a name for its new station Mr. Graham suggested Daylesford, in honor of his friend.
+When the railroad sought a name for its new station Mr. Graham suggested Daylesford, in honor of his friend.
 And by that name it is known today.

 Strafford’s Wentworth family & mansion – Martha Wentworth Suffren